OUR FOCUS AREAS FOR GRANTS.

 Youth Education & Development

-STEP 1 -GRANT SEEKER'S INFORMATION SESSIONS
+STEP 1 - GRANT SEEKER'S INFORMATION SESSIONS.

 STEP 2 -APPLICATION TRAINING WEBINAR SESSIONS

-We offer a webinar to help you with the application process.
+We offer a webinar to help you with the RFP application process.
 Register by emailing us at ecprograms@dioceseny.org.
 Sessions are held via Zoom.

 ELIGIBILITY REQUIREMENTS